opentok/archive-post-processing/README.md

 **This tool merges pairs of consecutive composed archives created by the OpenTok auto-archiving capability.
 These archives contain some media overlapping between the ending part of the first and the starting part of the second archive.**

 After creating a serie of composed archives with the Vonage auto-archiving feature [Vonage-automatic], this tool can be used to merge them smoothy as possible, giving rise to longer archives that cover the whole session call.
-You can also use this tool with video recordings that are not created  as Vonage Video archives, as long as some media overlapping is present and the media configuration of all of the input archives satisfy the next criteria:
+You can also use this tool with video recordings that are not created  as Vonage Video archives, as long as some media overlapping is present and the media configuration of all of the input archives satisfy the following criteria:

-- **Composed Archive Video Params**
+- **Composed Archive Audio/Video Params**
+  - **Video**
     - codec: H264
     - profile: Constrained Baseline
     - pixel format: YUV 420p
     - level: 4.1
     - FPS: 25
     - PTS timescale: 90000
-- **Composed Archive Audio Params**
+  - **Audio**
     - codec: AAC LC
     - sample rate: 48Khz
     - channels: 1
+- **Container**
+  - type: mp4

-This readme file presents a brief explanation of how this piece of code determines the overlapping period between consecutive archives and how it produces the merge between two archives.
+This readme file presents a brief explanation of how this piece of code determines the overlapping period between consecutive archives and how it merges the two archives.

 ## Overview

-To minimize the encoding loss, the merging module extracts if any video key frame is present within the estimated overlapping period.
-If one or more key frame exists, the code uses a key frame to mark the point when both archives must be joined together.
+To minimize the encoding loss, the merging module searches for a video key frame within the estimated overlap.
+If one or more key frames exist, the code uses one of them to trim the end of the first archive and the start of the second archive before joining them.
 This process also allows the tool to stitch the media together with the least amount of transcoding possible.
 This maintains quality and reduces the computing cost of the process.

 To discover the overlapping area, this tool only needs to analyze a small portion of both files, some seconds before the ending of the first archive and the beginning of the second.

-Note please that to run the code, the __ffmpeg__ and __ffprobe__ softwares need to be installed in the user’s path.
+Note please that to run the code, the __ffmpeg__ and __ffprobe__ software need to be installed in the user’s path.

 ## Content type